flovan/whumph/README.md

 ##### `.off()`

 This is rarely used and can be easily implemented in the library when needed.
-Otherwise, just use a `forEach()` of a singular `.removeEventListener()`.
+Otherwise, just use `.removeEventListener()`.

 ##### `.addClass()`, `.removeClass()`, `.hasClass()`